 A variety of methods are available to remediate damage to buildings and furnishings caused by moisture- control problems and mold.
 The procedures selected depend on the size of the moldy area and the type of contaminated materials.
 Budget may also be a concern.
 The methods presented in this section outline approaches that some professionals are using; other professionals may prefer to use different methods.
 Be aware that mechanical disturbance such as the agitation of moldy materials during demolition or cleaning can cause an extreme increase in the level of airborne spores and other fungal materials.
 People who are sensitive to mold should never be in the building when it is remediated and if they have to continue living there as they have no where else they can go, then a clean area should be created for them that can be contained away from the work.
 No one should be in the area being remediated except the workers and if someone does go in there, they should wear protective gear.

 One thing to keep in mind as you think about remediating an area is the following.
 Vacuuming and using wet or dry sprays of biocides and letting them set is not an effecting manner to clean a surface for a person who is sensitive to molds and other toxins in a water-damaged building.
 We are not just talking about killing mold.
 We need to remove all mold, spores, mycotoxins, biotoxins, inflammagens and volatile organic compounds that are resting on surfaces.
 This means it involves actual wiping of all wipable areas with something that will not just kill but will pick up these tiny particles such as a 95% alcohol or hydrogen peroxide.

 The three most common used agents are 95% alcohol, Hydrogen Peroxide and quaternary ammonium compounds.
-Quaternary ammonium compounds are cationic detergents, as well as disinfectants, and as such can be used to remove organic material.
+Quaternary ammonium compounds are cationic detergents, as well as disinfectants, and as such are used to remove organic material.
 Quaternary ammonium compounds are deactivated by anionic detergents (including common soaps).

 List of Cleaning Agents Used On Stains